Ghana: Culture and Heritage in Ghana

 This program is open to undergraduate and graduate students, all majors.
 Applicants should have 30 college credits or more.

-$3,200 (includes international airfare, CISI health/travel insurance, program-related transportation in Ghana, excursions, housing, 2 meals per day, and all lectures and speakers)
+$3,200 (includes international airfare, CISI health/travel insurance, program-related transportation in Ghana, excursions, housing, two meals per day, and all lectures and speakers)

 Program Fee Payment Schedule: